 - Cut the ginger into 4-5 pieces.

-- Put the Tulsi, cardamom seeds and ginger in the tea strainer.
+- Put the tulsi, cardamom seeds, and ginger in the tea strainer.

-- Pour the hot water over the Tulsi blend and steep for 5 minutes.
+- Pour the hot water over the tulsi blend and steep for 5 minutes.

-- Remove tea strainer and stir in the Organic Rose Petal Powder.
+- Remove tea strainer and stir in the organic rose petal powder.

 - Take some deep breaths and enjoy the aroma of this calming tea.
 Sit quietly, and drink this slowly as a meditative practice.

-*Some links in this website are affiliate links, which means I may make a very small commission if you purchase through the link.
-It never costs you any more to purchase through the links, and I try to find the best deals I can.
-I only recommend products that I love and use personally or use in my practice.
-Any commissions help support the newsletter, website, and ongoing research so I can continue to offer you free tips, recipes, and info.
+Some links in this website are affiliate links, which means Mast Cell 360 may make a very small commission if you purchase through the link.
+It never costs you any more to purchase through the links, and we try to find the best deals we can.
+We only recommend products that we love and use personally or use in the Mast Cell 360 practice.
+Any commissions help support the newsletter, website, and ongoing research so Mast Cell 360 can continue to offer you free tips, recipes, and info.
 Thank you for your support!